isabel-orticelle/Final-Project/README.md

 - **Windows Instructions**

-    1. Go to [my GitHub] (https://github.com/isabel-orticelle) and click on the Final-Project repo and clone the repo so that you can store it locally.
+ Go to [my GitHub](https://github.com/isabel-orticelle/Final-Project) and clone the repo so that you can store it locally.

-    2. Open Powershell
+ Open Powershell

-    3. Type the following command to open the project directory:
+ Type the following command to open the project directory:

     cd Final-Project

-    4. Type the following command to create Virtualenv so that we can setup a virtual environment:
+ Type the following command to create Virtualenv so that we can setup a virtual environment:

     pip install virtualenv

-    5. Create the venv folder:
+ Create the venv folder:

     virtualenv venv

-    6. Activate the virtual environment:
+ Activate the virtual environment:

     venv/scripts/activate